-Standard & Poor’s lifts Portugal’s outlook to “stable”
+Standard & Poor's upgraded Portugal’s outlook to “stable” from “negative”

 ISTANBUL – International credit rating agency, Standard & Poor’s lifted the outlook of Portugal from negative to stable while affirming ‘BB/B' long and short-term foreign and local currency sovereign credit ratings.